yoshikawaa/terasoluna-gfw-spring-boot-autoconfigure/docs/index.md

 Spring Boot Auto-Configure for Terasoluna Framework 5.x Common Libraries & Extensions.

+> This is a personal experimental project unrelated to TERASOLUNA.
+TERASOLUNA is a registered trademark of NTT DATA Corporation.

 ## Notes

 * Supports upper Java 11
-* Supports Spring Boot 2.7.5
+* Supports Spring Boot 2.7.11
 * Supports Terasoluna Gfw 5.7.1.SP1

 ----